We use cookies on this website. By using this site, you agree that we may store and access cookies on your device Read More Got it!

 What is CMMC?

-CMMC is a Third Party compliance certification that assesses security standards as prescribed in Federal Acquisition Regulation (FAR 52.204-31) and the National Institute of Standards and Technology (NIST SP 800-171 & NIST SP 800-172).
+CMMC is a third-party compliance certification that assesses security standards as prescribed in the Federal Acquisition Regulation (FAR 52.204-31) and the National Institute of Standards and Technology (NIST SP 800-171 & NIST SP 800-172).
 The certification is applicable for all Non-Federal entities or civilian organizations (government contractors, suppliers, vendors).
 It provides guidelines for vendors who process, store, or transmit Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
 It is estimated that more than 300,000 contractors working within the DIB in the Department of Defense, National Aeronautics and Space Administration (NASA), and General Service Administration (GSA) would require a CMMC to be eligible for participation in any ongoing or future contract with these federal bodies.

 Origins of CMMC:

-Initially, the Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012 was the standard for all DoD contractors for safeguarding Covered Defense Information and Cyber Incident Reporting.
+Initially, the Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012 was the standard for all DoD contractors for Safeguarding Covered Defense Information and Cyber Incident Reporting.
 It was updated to NIST SP 800-171 in January 2018, allowing contractors to self-assess their security framework and cybersecurity readiness.
 The response was underwhelming, to say the least, which prompted the launching of CMMC 1.0 in 2020.
-Interestingly it required assessment by third-party CMMC organizations (C3PAOs) which was in clear contrast to the earlier policies that didn’t allow 3rd party verification.
+Interestingly it required assessment by third-party CMMC organizations (C3PAOs), which was in clear contrast to the earlier policies that didn’t allow 3rd party verification.

 CMMC 1.0 contained over 171 controls spread over 5 levels: